 After winning the last two in South Beach in convincing fashion, the Spurs return to San Antonio up 3-1, playing their best basketball of the season and looking to eliminate the Miami Heat in front of their home crowd.

-First, the accidental stuff, the unintentional slips.
+First, the accidental stuff: the unintentional slips.

 It's mind-boggling that the majority of NBA fans still think of Duncan as unemotional.
-He's racked up 10 technical fouls this season and 89 for his career, about 5.2 on average per season, leading the Spurs in that category just about every year where the completely insane Stephen Jackson wasn't on the club.
+He's racked up 10 technical fouls this season and 89 for his career, about 5.2 on average per season, leading the Spurs in that category just about every year the completely-insane Stephen Jackson wasn't on the club.
 Duncan complains vociferously about calls and non-calls more than any Spur and always has.
 He bugs out his eyes and screams profanities with the best of 'em.

 Also, while he's not on to dance a jig and rarely mean-mugs for the camera, Duncan celebrates openly when the moment strikes him, like on his game-tying three in game 1 of the 2008 playoff series against the Suns, which sent that epic game into double-overtime.